zuhlke/SeatingPlan/README.md

 ## Algorithm

 The program aims to assign people to each table based on their group.
-It first distributes the groups across the tables, and then randomly chooses the people from the groups to be distributed
+It first distributes the groups across the tables, and then randomly chooses the people from the groups to be distributed.

 ### Example: